zerocube/jd-onboarding/setups/obs-scenes/screen-share.md

   <img width="500" src="/screenshots/add-source.png">
 </p>

+_Please note: if you're using macOS Catalina or newer, you may need to tick the check box next to OBS in [System Preferences here](x-apple.systempreferences:com.apple.preference.security?Privacy_ScreenCapture) to be able to see your screen in OBS_

 4. Select the display you want to capture.
 It's recommended to use a second display to share, so that you have a display handy for the video call (if any), or live chat.
    Checking the `Capture cursor` box will make the mouse cursor visible.